 Most people who get ADHD treatment take these prescription meds.
-They may help you pay attention longer, and help your brain send and receive signals so you can think more clearly.
+They might help you pay attention longer and help your brain send and receive signals so you can think more clearly.
 They can keep you from acting on impulse, too.

 Stimulants your doctor might prescribe include: